 In last week’s blog post, I covered 4 weight loss myths that need to be banished forever.
 You can read that here.

-This week, I want to talk about BARE, a 7-step process created by Susan Hyatt, that helps women ditch diet culture and transform their bodies and their lives.
-I am a Master BARE Certified Coach and have taught this process to dozens of women in my Scrap the Scale program.
+This week, I want to talk about BARE, a 7-step process created by Susan Hyatt that helps women ditch diet culture and transform their bodies and lives.
+I am a Master BARE Certified Coach and have taught this process to dozens of women in my work.

-This is a soul-sucking belief.
-Because if the needle on the scale doesn’t get where you believe it needs to be then you miss out on your life.
-What if you flipped that around and built the life of your dreams and trusted that your body would change as a side effect of you living a joyous, authentic, pleasure-filled life?
+The belief that you must change your body before living your life is soul-sucking.
+Because if the needle on the scale doesn’t move, you miss out on your life.
+What if you flipped your thinking, built the life of your dreams, and trusted that your body would change as a side effect of living a joyous, authentic, pleasure-filled life?

 The BARE process is not just about weight loss.
-It gives you less stress, better sleep, more confidence, more energy, and a better quality of life on every level.
-Even if you don’t want to lose weight, it is a very powerful way to upgrade every aspect of your life.
+It gives you less stress, better sleep, confidence, energy, and a better quality of life.
+Even if you don’t want to lose weight, it is a compelling way to upgrade every aspect of your life.

 Here Are the 7 Steps:

 Look around you.
 Is your home filled with clutter?
 If so, it impacts the energy flow in your home and your ability to experience SPACE.
-Do you watch violent TV shows or cram your brain with whatever is going on over on TMZ or social media?
+Do you watch violent TV shows or cram your brain with whatever is happening on TMZ or social media?
 Think about what you are feeding your brain.
-It’s as important to nourish it as the rest of your body.
+It’s as essential to nourish it as the rest of your body.
 And while you’re at it, how about your friends?
-Are they people you enjoy or do you have people in your life who suck the life out of you?
-If the latter is true, it might be time to clean up your relationships as well.
+Are they people you enjoy, or are they people who suck the life out of you?
+If the latter is true, it might also be time to clean up your relationships.

 Here’s the thing, we don’t overeat because we lack willpower…it’s because we are starving for pleasure, and for many people, FOOD fills that void.
 Figure out what you are actually craving and fill that need.
 Is it touch?
 Comfort?
 Connection with something bigger than yourself?
 More on this later….a whole blog post on pleasure is coming next week!

-This is exactly what it sounds like.
+This step is exactly what it sounds like.
 Be with your food.
 Notice how you feel as you eat.
-Listen when your body has said “enough”.
-Celebrate food, slow down and let your meals become a time of pleasure.
+Listen when your body has said “enough.”
+Celebrate food.
+Slow down and let your meals become a time of pleasure.
 Don’t eat standing up, at your desk, or with anything that has an on/off switch.
 All of these things distract you from actually being present during your meal.

-Your body is designed to move and it’s important for many reasons.
+Your body is designed to move, which is vital for many reasons.
 Your physical and mental health depends on it.
 That said, there are no rules around what your movement has to be.
 Ask yourself what feels like love on any given day.
-Maybe it’s a 5 mile run some days, yoga, or gentle stretching on another.
+Maybe it’s a 5-mile run some days, yoga, or gentle stretching on another.
 Or perhaps it’s kayaking with your kids.
 Your body will tell you what it wants if you tune in.
 Make yourself a list of types of movement you enjoy and get to it!

 Here’s the Bottom Line

 You are so much more than your weight.
-And when you begin to focus on what REALLY matters, tune into your body, and relax into living the full life you deserve, then your body begins to return to its natural weight….the weight where you feel amazing and healthy (not what the media tells you it should be).
+And when you begin to focus on what REALLY matters, tune into your body, and relax into living the full life you deserve, your body begins to return to its natural weight.
 Maybe it sounds too good to be true, but trust me, it’s not.
-I’ve taught this to dozens of women and if they truly commit to the process they become happier AND lighter…in so many ways.
+I’ve taught this to dozens of women, and if they truly commit to the process, they become happier AND lighter…in so many ways.

 Dr. Anna Garrett is a menopause expert and Doctor of Pharmacy.
 She helps women who are struggling with symptoms of perimenopause and menopause find natural hormone balancing solutions so they can rock their mojo through midlife and beyond.
 Dr. Anna is the author of Perimenopause: The Savvy Sister’s Guide to Hormone Harmony.
 Order your copy at www.perimenopausebook.com.